-He stood slowly, the movement put him closer to her, made them equal height.
+He stood slowly and the movement put him closer to her, made them equal height.
 He let go of her arms.
 "All right, love.
 This is it.
 Your choice all the way.
 Play or go home.
 What'll it be?"

 She seemed unsure, so he let her see something in his eyes he'd worked for the last several years to keep hidden.
 Desperate, unmitigated desire.
 And then the part he'd never tried to hide: deep regard.

 She moaned, a helpless sound.
 He was manipulating her and she knew it.
 He was manipulating her because he loved her, and she knew that, too.